daniele-athome/hass-config/README.md

 # My Home Assistant configuration

+> This readme might be behind the actual configuration files.
+I will update it when I can.

 This is a mirror of my home automation configuration for Home Assistant.
-It's been stripped down of some templates for speech and notifications.
+It's been stripped down of some templates for speech and notifications (and of course secrets).

 ## What's a Smart Home for me